ADD CONDITION

 Patient Counseling

-It is also important for healthcare providers to remind patients to ask a doctor before using this medication if they have a persistent or chronic cough, such as that which occurs with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).
+Healthcare providers should encourage patients to ask a doctor before using the medication if they have a persistent or chronic cough, particularly if it is associated with smoking, asthma, or emphysema.
+Furthermore, patients should be advised to consult a healthcare professional if their cough is accompanied by excessive phlegm (mucus) to ensure appropriate management.

 Storage and Handling